 In your foray into renewable energy, you might have gotten into the market for solar panels.
-A great headway that gives you long term freedom from your electric bill while keeping you environmentally conscious.
-While costs of panels have fallen over the years, converting to solar is still a large upfront investment, so you want to make sure that your panels last as long as humanly possible.
+A great headway that gives you long-term freedom from your electric bill while keeping you environmentally conscious.
+While the costs of panels have fallen over the years, converting to solar is still a large upfront investment.
+Therefore, you want to make sure that your panels last as long as humanly possible.

 How Long They Generally Last?

-How to Make Them Last Longer?
+How to Make Solar Panels Last Longer?

 One thing to consider in keeping your panels damage-free is the weather conditions of your area.
 If you live in a place with frequent hail or storms, the wear and tear could cut into your panel’s ability to generate power effectively.
-Extreme heat can cause the adverse effect of making your panels more brittle, while freezing temperatures can cause panels to crack.
+Extreme heat can cause the adverse effect of making your panels more brittle.
+Freezing temperatures can cause panels to crack.
 If you live in a spot where the risk to your panels is much greater, you might want to consider investing in sheltering options for them.

 Despite the risk of degradation to solar panels, the advantages of extremely long life cycles, easy maintenance, great warranty options, and overall savings in costs make investing in solar panels a much greater benefit than risk.
-With a one time installation and proper care, your panels will keep you powered with clean energy for decades to come.
+With a one-time installation and proper care, your panels will keep you powered with clean energy for decades to come.